LakshmiGNair/cybersecurity-learning/module1/notes.md

 Still, many companies **don’t improve security unless they experience a loss themselves.**

+---

+### 💡 Cybersecurity vs Innovation

+- Startups want to launch fast, not spend months on security.
+- But insecure apps = easy targets.
+- Stricter regulations can slow innovation, yet no rules = chaos.

+**Balance is needed:** encourage innovation with basic security standards.

+---

+### 🛡️ Cybersecurity vs Civil Liberties

+#### 1. Privacy
+- Strong cybersecurity can protect privacy
+- But surveillance in the name of security can invade it.
+- Govts may track, listen, or read your messages to "catch threats".

+#### 2. Free expression
+- People may self-censor online if they know they’re being watched
+- Activists and journalists are specially vulnerable.

 🚧 *Note: This module is still in progress.
 More updates will be added soon as I continue learning.* 📝